speechly/speechly/README.md

 ```
-# Creating "linked package".
+# In browser-ui, create a "linked package".
 Uses package.json in a subfolder to prevent unnecessary folder structure in the package
+cd browser-ui/
+pnpm run build
-cd browser-ui/docs/dev
+cd docs/dev
 pnpm link

 # Using "linked package" in a project (intead of repo package/installing local)
-cd my-react-project
+cd react-ui
 pnpm link browser-ui
 ```